 Anne R. Kenney and Nancy Y. McGovern, "The Five Organizational Stages of Digital Preservation," in Digital Libraries: A Vision for the Twenty-first Century, a festschrift to honor Wendy Lougee, 2003.
 Available from the University of Michigan Scholarly Monograph Series website:

-Digital Preservation Management: Implementing Short-Term Strategies for Long-Term Solutions, online tutorial developed for the Digital Preservation Management workshop, developed and maintained by Cornell University Library, 2003-2006; extended and maintained by ICPSR, 2007-2012; and now extended and maintained by MIT Libraries, 2012-on.
+Digital Preservation Management: Implementing Short-Term Strategies for Long-Term Solutions, online tutorial developed for the Digital Preservation Management workshop, developed and maintained by Cornell University Library, 2003-2006; extended and maintained by ICPSR, 2007-2012; extended and maintained by MIT, 2012-2021; and now extended and maintained by Global Archivist LLC, 2022-on.

 DPM Continuting Education Program Impact Assessment (CEPIA) Model:

 The CEPIA Model is an outcome of a DPM grant from the National Endowment for the Humanities (NEH) that completed in 2017.
 It is a means for framing and measuring the progress and milestones for continuing education programs.